 (c) Information disclosed in the application, financial statement, or affidavit is not admissible in a civil or criminal action except when offered for impeachment purposes or in a subsequent prosecution of the applicant for perjury or false swearing.

-(d) The office may not withhold the timely provision of public defender services for delay or failure to fill out an application.
-However, a court may find a person in civil contempt of court for a person's unreasonable delay or failure to comply with the provisions of this subsection (2).
+(d) The office may file a motion to rescind the appointment for failure to fill out an application or to provide any requested financial documentation.
+A court may find a person in civil contempt of court for a person's unreasonable delay or failure to comply with the provisions of this subsection (2).

 (3) An applicant is indigent if:

-(a) the applicant's gross household income, as defined in 15-30-2337, is at or less than 133% of the poverty level set according to the most current federal poverty guidelines updated periodically in the Federal Register by the United States department of health and human services under the authority of 42 U.S.C.
+(a) the applicant's gross household income is at or less than 133% of the poverty level set according to the most current federal poverty guidelines updated periodically in the Federal Register by the United States department of health and human services under the authority of 42 U.S.C.
 9902(2); or

 (b) the disposable income and assets of the applicant and the members of the applicant's household are insufficient to retain competent private counsel without substantial hardship to the applicant or the members of the applicant's household.